 Unfortunately, wearing goggles over your contact lenses is not a way to avoid the problem.
 Small amounts of water can still get inside and due to the fact that millions of acanthamoeba can live in one droplet, using goggles is not a fail-safe way to prevent you from damaging your eyes.

 Ideally, in order for you to enjoy your water sport activities in the knowledge that your eyes are safe, you should not wear contact lenses at all.
-Even when there are lenses that cater to an active lifestly, like the acuvue oasys
+Even when there are lenses that cater to an active lifestyle, like the Acuvue Oasys, Ditching your lenses before you get into the pool or wade into the ocean is a much more sensible and safer option and you’ll significantly reduce your chances of harming your eyesight.

 Taking the time to recognise the risks involved should enable you to enjoy the water and keep your eye health in check.